vaibhavyaramwar/MediChatPro/README.md

 Currently unspecified; add a license file if distributing.

 ---
 Feel free to extend and adapt for richer clinical workflows.
+Legacy FAISS references are intentionally preserved in function names for backward compatibility; internal implementation now uses ChromaDB Cloud.